ey-advisory-technology-testing/test-manaj/README.md

 ## Executing in TestmanaJ
 * This is as simple as calling the ExecuteApp method.
 Initially, we recommend to validate results in your third-party test management tool.

+##Usage

 ## Usage Example
 Below you will find an example of a hashmap that will pass the `ExecuteApp` class to the test management tool of your choosing, it is important to note that though this is a hardcoded example, you will generate the hashmaps dynamically from your framework.
+This is just a foundational example.

 ```java